Curvature corrections to KPV: Do we need deep throats?: Conclusions and Outlook

 Although we have not discussed this in detail, one could perform an analogous analysis in the S-dual set-up to KPV where the anti-D3-branes puff up into a D5-brane at the tip of the throat.
 It would be interesting to treat this set-up in full detail.

 The issue with making the preceding ideas more concrete is that not all $\alpha'^2$-corrections to KPV are explicitly known.
 As an outlook for future research, let us summarize again which points we believe need to be understood to obtain a clear, controlled picture of $\alpha'$-corrected KPV: \begin{itemize} \item The $\alpha'^2$-corrected NS5-brane action has to be computed explicitly, both curvature terms and gauge field strength contributions.
 As we have not included the field strength terms at all, our results may change significantly.
-This task should be easier in the S-dualized KS set-up as more is known about $\alpha'^2$ corrections on the D5-brane. \item It would be important to check that, at least near the maximum of the corrected potential, the $\alpha'^2$ effect is trustworthy in the sense that even higher order $\alpha'$-corrections are small and can be neglected. \item It is crucial to include backreaction effects in our analysis.
-These are expected to be important in the most relevant regime where $M/p$ and $g_sM$ are not extremely large. \item In regimes where the $S^2$ wrapped by the NS5 is expected to be of stringy size, it would be interesting to consider the anti-D3-brane picture and compute higher-commutator and higher-derivative effects up to a certain order in $\alpha'$ to estimate if and at which angle $\psi$ the minimum exists. \item It would be desirable to develop a deeper understanding in the holographically dual field theory of the vacua on both sides of the domain wall which corresponds to moving the NS5-brane from the south to the north pole.
+This task should be easier in the S-dualized KS set-up as more is known about $\alpha'^2$ corrections on the D5-brane. \item It would be important to check that, at least near the maximum of the corrected potential, the $\alpha'^2$ effect is trustworthy in the sense that even higher order $\alpha'$-corrections are small and can be neglected. \item It is crucial to include backreaction effects, { especially the notoriously difficult flux backreaction, in our analysis.} \item In regimes where the $S^2$ wrapped by the NS5 is expected to be of stringy size, it would be interesting to consider the anti-D3-brane picture and compute higher-commutator and higher-derivative effects up to a certain order in $\alpha'$ to estimate if and at which angle $\psi$ the minimum exists. \item It would be desirable to develop a deeper understanding in the holographically dual field theory of the vacua on both sides of the domain wall which corresponds to moving the NS5-brane from the south to the north pole.
 A natural starting point would be to study the case without anti-branes, where both the baryonic and mesonic branch are supersymmetric. \end{itemize}